 The sudy by Ngari (2015) conducted a research to investigate the influence of in-service training on employee performance in the Judiciary’s Lower Courts in Nairobi, Kenya.
 The results of the study showed that most of the magistrates had attended induction training while the paralegal staff had not attended induction training.
 The studies have also demonstrated that induction training has a significant influence on employee conduct and success.
 The study concluded that induction training has an impact on employee accomplishments in the judiciary, by improved levels of ability, competitiveness and a positive influence on consumer satisfaction.

 The study by Ngatia (2014) assessed the influence of recognition, career development, employee independence and flexible schedules on employee performance in Muranga water and sanitation company, Murang’a County.
 This study showed that the correlation between independence and success of employees is high.
-The research also showed that acknowledgement has essential effects on employee productivity and performance and appreciation as a award.
+The research also showed that acknowledgement has essential effects on employee productivity and performance and appreciation as an award.
 Furthermore, the study finds that a high degree of corporate productivity is achieved if businesses see job growth as a means to significantly increase their results.
 Finally, the study showed that flexible job schedules give workers more consistency in how their job is performed.
 They can help to sustain tension at low levels, increasing positive morale and thereby enhancing productivity, not only happier, but also better overall.

 The study by Nassazi (2018) evaluated the effects of training on employee performance, using the telecommunication industry in Uganda as case study.
 To explain the purpose of the research, four objectives were identified which centered on defining training programs in the sector, the goal of the training given, the approaches used and, finally, the influence of training and development on employee results.